thycotic/privman-docs/tasks/maintenance.md

 __Parameters__: Purge events older than [default setting = 30 day(s)]

-__Notes__: The Audit events mainly pertain to a feature that is only accessible in the Silverlight console.
-There are a few Security Audit events which may be gathered by Privilege Manager.
-However, in most Privilege Manager instances, this task should not need to be scheduled.
+__Notes__: The Audit events mainly pertain to and are used in Change History tracking.
+This task should not need to be scheduled.

 ### Purge Maintenance - Completed File Upload Sessions